 The Company is subject to the local, state, and federal laws in the jurisdictions in which it operates.
-Outside of the United States, the Company's products may be subject to tariffs, treaties and various trade agreements as well as laws affecting the importation consumer goods and the retail sale of hemp-derived products.
-Agricultural Improvement Act of 2018 (the "2018 Farm Bill") became law on December 20, 2018.
+Outside of the United States, the Company's products may be subject to tariffs, treaties and various trade agreements as well as laws affecting the importation of consumer goods and the retail sale of hemp-derived products.
+The Agricultural Improvement Act of 2018 (the "2018 Farm Bill") became law on December 20, 2018.
 The 2018 Farm Bill removed hemp from the list of controlled substances under the Controlled Substances Act.
 The 2018 Farm Bill also redefined hemp to include its "derivatives, extracts, and cannabinoids", and accordingly removed popular hemp products, such as CBD from the purview of the U.S. Drug Enforcement Agency ("DEA").
 Although the DEA no longer regulates hemp, the U.S. Food and Drug Administration ("FDA") retains its authority to regulate ingestible and topical products, including those that contain hemp and hemp extracts such as CBD.
 The FDA governs the regulations applicable to the Company as a vendor and marketer of hemp-derived products.
 These include regulations for nutrition and allergen labeling and label claim regulations; rules for submission of received serious adverse event reports; and safety requirements, including, as applicable, new dietary ingredient ("NDI") and generally recognized as safe ("GRAS") regulations.
-The FDA has stated its concerns over drug claims being made about products that contain CBD, as well as the agency's position that under the Food, Drug and Cosmetic Act ("FD&C Act") CBD cannot be marketed in a food or a dietary supplement because a product containing CBD was approved as a drug and substantial clinical trials studying CBD as a new drug were made public prior to the marketing of any food or dietary supplements containing CBD, and therefore dietary supplements or food are precluded from containing this ingredient (the "Prior Drug Exclusion").
-The Company believes there are significant arguments against this position in that all conditions of the applicable statute must be met before the Prior Drug Exclusion applies.
-Importantly, there have been recent regulatory and legislative developments, described in more detail under the heading "Regulatory Framework" in the filing statement, which may provide a pathway for allowing hemp-derived compounds, such as CBD, in foods and dietary supplements.
+The FDA has stated its concerns over drug claims being made about products that contain CBD, as well as the agency's position that under the Food, Drug and Cosmetic Act ("FD&C Act") CBD cannot be marketed in a dietary supplement because a product containing CBD was approved as a drug and substantial clinical trials studying CBD as a new drug were made public prior to the marketing of any food or dietary supplements containing CBD, and therefore dietary supplements or food are precluded from containing this ingredient (the "IND Preclusion").
+The Company believes there are significant arguments against this position in that all conditions of the applicable statute must be met before the IND Preclusion applies.
+Importantly, the FDA has acknowledged there are pathways for FDA to consider with regard to circumstances in which certain cannabis-derived compounds such as CBD might be permitted in a food or dietary supplement.
+The FDA has authority to issue a regulation that would allow these naturally occurring hemp compounds in a food, beverage or dietary supplement, and the FDA has indicated it is engaging in a rule-making process to evaluate this issue.